 - An employee makes the initial donation: The first step is always that initial donation.
 There can be no matching gift without an initial gift to match!

 - Employee submits matching gift request: This is the most crucial step in the process.
-A donor must take the few minutes to request the matching gift from their employer.
+A donor must take a few minutes to request the matching gift from their employer.
 A nonprofit organization or educational institution can not make that request, even when they know that a donor is eligible.

 - Employer verifies donation: Once the donation is verified as match-eligible, the company will contact the nonprofit organization or educational institution to confirm the donation amount, date, and donor.